HealthHackAustralia/HealthHackAustralia/README.md

 HealthHack is a free event that brings researchers, students and healthcare professionals together with other scientists, software developers, educators, engineers and designers to create innovative solutions to interesting problems.
 HealthHack is strictly not for profit and is run by volunteers.

-**HealthHack Brisbane was most recently held 20-22 September 2019 at Thoughtworks.
+**HealthHack 2020 will be held as a virtual event over two weekends, starting on the 24th of July and continue on the weekend of the 31st.
 Please see our [website] for more information.**

 Code for previous HealthHacks Australia events is available: